wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 (distorted speech)

-Oh, dear.
+YOUNG SHELDON: Oh, dear.

-Yeah.
+MARY: Yeah.

-That boy has an exposed tattoo.
+YOUNG SHELDON: That boy has an exposed tattoo.

 He does.

-I wonder if he knows  that's in violation of the dress code.
+YOUNG SHELDON: I wonder if he knows  that's in violation of the dress code.

-Speaking of which, how about we lose the bowtie?
+MARY: Speaking of which, how about we lose the bowtie?

-Why?
+YOUNG SHELDON: Why?

-Look around, honey.
+MARY: Look around, honey.
 None of the other kids are wearing one.

 Well, perhaps I'll start a fad.

 No, you won't.
 Please trust Mommy.
 All right, tell you what.
 You take it off, and this weekend,  I'll take you to RadioShack.

 Hmm?